fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs priority %}
 Priority level assigned to the task.
+The priority field is automatically calculated based on the values of impact and urgency.
+This determines the sequence in which the record should be resolved.
 {% enddocs %}

 {% docs reassignment_count %}